TrevorBuchanan/AgAIDResearch/README.md

 * 07/03/2024 - Log start and end dates of all plots, add ability to normalize any inputs, use r-squared and RMSE when measuring performance (r-squared not used, but function exists), get all VIs when parsing data and add them to the visualization (used later for multivariate LSTM model), train models with new changes, further work on weakness-target training
-* 07/05/2024 - Bug fixes, train models, add ability to track the
+* 07/05/2024 - Bug fixes, train models, add ability to track the best accuracies in testing and training sets and the corresponding average of those best accuracies
+*

 # References:
 * [1] J. Brownlee, “How to Develop LSTM Models for Time Series Forecasting,” Machine Learning Mastery, Nov.
 13, 2018. https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/